shtef21/android-business-diary/README.md

 # business-diary
 An Android App

-To properly run the app, insert the `google-services.json` file to the following directory: `BusinessDiary/app`.
+This project uses a Firebase Realtime DB.
+To properly run the app, it is necessary to insert the `google-services.json` file to the following directory: `BusinessDiary/app`.

-It is important to properly configure the Firebase Realtime database used in the project.